andikleen/pmu-tools/README.md

 You want to:

 - understand CPU bottlenecks on the high-level: use toplev.
-- display toplev output graphically: use tl-server or toplev --graph
+- display toplev output graphically: toplev --xlsx (or --graph)
-- know what CPU events to run, but want to use symbolic names: use ocperf.
+- know what CPU events to run, but want to use symbolic names for a new CPU: use ocperf.
-- measure interconnect/caches/memory/power management on Xeon E5+: use ucevent
+- measure interconnect/caches/memory/power management on Xeon E5+: use ucevent or toplev
 - Use perf events from a C program: use jevents
 - Query CPU topology or disable HyperThreading: use cputop
 - Change Model Specific Registers: use msr
-- Change PCI config space: use PCI
+- Change PCI config space: use pci

 For more details on the tools see [TOOLS](TOOLS.md)